United States Marine Corps Scout Sniper: Controversial use of the "SS" symbol

 A Marine official was quoted as saying that their leadership believed that the Marines did not understand the logo's significance.
 The Military Religious Freedom Foundation, which had helped circulate an image of snipers posing with a blue "SS" flag, questioned this assumption, writing that the flag was sold by a website dedicated to German World War II and Nazi memorabilia.

 Despite the official prohibition, the New York Times reported in 2020 that the "SS" logo continues to be used by Marines, "much like a secret handshake".

+End of service

+With the implementation of Force Design 2030, Marine scout snipers have been replaced with MOS 0322 Reconnaissance Sniper Marines, as part of a 26-Marine Scout Platoon.
+The last 0317 class graduated December 15, 2023.